vrnvu/ethereum-voting/README.md

 ```
 ## Installing

-1. Click **Star** on this repo near the top-right corner of this web page (if you want to).
-2. Fork this repo by clicking **Fork** button in top-right corner of this web page.
+1. Fork this repo by clicking **Fork** button in top-right corner of this web page.
 Continue to follow instruction steps from your own proposal-scheme repo.
-3. Clone your own "proposal-scheme" repo.
+2. Clone your own "proposal-scheme" repo.
 Copy the link from the "Clone or download" button near the top right of this repo's home page.
-4. The rest of these steps must be done from your machine's command line.
+3. The rest of these steps must be done from your machine's command line.
 See the [Run Dapp](#run-dapp) or [Deployment](#deployment) section to continue if you already have the repository installed.

 ## For OSX and Linux